 Automatic transmissions are a mystery to most.
 Many mechanics will quickly tackle a timing belt job or a head gasket replacement, but when it comes to transmission problems even the most seasoned mechanics often shy away.
-When your transmission is working correctly, you don’t usually think about it because it’s automatic and does it’s work seamlessly.
-When transmissions don’t work correctly, it usually goes past annoying and leaves you stranded.
+When your transmission is working correctly, you don’t usually think about it because it’s automatic and does its work seamlessly.
+When you have a transmission jerking, or it becomes hard to shift gears, it usually goes past annoying and can leave you stranded.

 There are many different kinds of automatic transmissions in vehicles today.
 The earliest automatic transmission used a planetary gear set.
 A planetary gear set has a single center gear, a large ring gear around that with internal teeth and multiple small gears in between the center and ring gears.
 In an automobile transmission, there usually are two sets of planetary gears.
 This arrangement allows for a variety of gear ratios that can be changed easily, but if one part of the system fails, it often renders the whole system inoperable.

 Many transmissions continue to use planetary gear sets today but there is an increasing number of designs being put in passenger cars today like CVT transmissions and dual clutch transmissions that allow for greater efficiency or higher performance.
 One thing all of these transmissions have in common is that often a glitch or failure leaves you stuck.

 What are the Early Warning Signs of Transmission Problems?

 Like many problems that arise in your car, there are usually early warning signs to let you know that one of these systems is about to fail.
 Luckily, the automatic transmission in your vehicle may give you some early warning signs to alert you of a working problem.

 Automatic Transmission Failure Early Warning Signs: